Skip to main content

 Continue? [y/N/a]

-• N / no / Enter — abort (nothing is written)
+• N / no / Enter: abort without writing

-• a / always — write, then add confirmOverwrites: false to the images: section of config.cjs so the prompt stays quiet on future runs
+• a / always: write, then add confirmOverwrites: false to the images: section of config.cjs

 The prompt is skipped automatically when:

-• stdin is not a TTY (the alloy.jmk hook, CI, a pipe)
+• stdin is not a TTY, such as the alloy.jmk hook, CI, or a pipe

 • confirmOverwrites: false is already in the images: config